garyburke888/the_performance_academy_v1/TESTING.md

 -   access the site on any device (smartphone, tablet, desktop), so that I am able to visit the site anytime and anywhere.
     -   The following actual devices / device sizes were used for testing the real-world responsiveness; iPhone 7 Plus (Phone), Dell Inspiron 15 (Laptop), Mac Mini, with acer K222HQL monitor (Desktop).
 Chrome dev tools were used to test tablet screens.
 Cross browser testing was also attempted on Chrome, Opera, Edge, Firefox and Safari, site works as expected on all.
 -   have easy navigation, to quickly solve the reason for my visit.
-    -   Main nav is apparant from landing on the site, clear text with dropdowns and Bootstrap info-styled buttons throughout.
+    -   Main nav is apparent from landing on the site, clear text with dropdowns and Bootstrap info-styled buttons throughout.
 -   have information about the brand, to get to know the classes and understand what they entail.
     -   The homepage explains in very few words what the site is, a school that offers classes.
-Each class then contins more detailed information.
+Each class then contains more detailed information.
 The Blog also provides information to users interested in the school and performing arts in general.

 ### Browsing Classes
 As a **site visitor**, I want to...